What does the treatment involve?

-Subsequently, a protective contact lens is put in place to decrease the possible postoperative discomfort which is removed 3 or 4 days after the operation.
+Subsequently, a protective contact lens, removed 3 or 4 days after the operation, is put in place to decrease the possible postoperative discomfort.
 A normal life can be resumed from then on.
 We remind you that although you can lead a normal life, visual recovery probably won't be complete until a good few weeks have passed.

 The result in terms of vision and reduction of dioptres is excellent, similar to other refractive techniques such as LASIK.

-However, we should remember that full visual recovery may take a few weeks during which the patient may go about their normal activities, without glasses now, while waiting for their vision to gradually increase until it reaches the level of vision they had with glasses, but without them now.
+However, we should remember that full visual recovery may take a few weeks.
+During this time the patient may go about their normal activities, without glasses now, while waiting for their vision to gradually increase until reaching the level of vision they had with glasses, but without them now.

 Professionals who perform this treatment